1993–94 First League of FR Yugoslavia: Overview

 The league was divided into 2 groups, A and B, consisting each of 10 clubs.
 Both groups were played in league system.
 By winter break all clubs in each group meet each other twice, home and away, with the bottom four classified from A group moving to the group B, and being replaced by the top four from the B group.
 At the end of the season the same situation happened with four teams being replaced from A and B groups, adding the fact that the bottom three clubs from the B group were relegated into the Second League of FR Yugoslavia for the next season and replaced by the top three from that league.

-At the end of the season FK Partizan became champions, with their striker Savo Milošević the league's top-scorer with 21 goals.
+At the end of the season FK Partizan became champions, with their striker Savo Milošević becoming the league's top-scorer with 21 goals.

 The relegated clubs were OFK Kikinda, FK Mogren and FK Jastrebac Niš.